Ministry-of-Enviroment-and-agriculture/comprehensive-Viral-Pipeline/README.md

 # VirusConsensusPipe
-An robust pipeline to generate consensus reads of virus genome
+An robust pipeline to build consensus genome for virus genome A case study on camelpox